-The Ontario EA Act has provisions that allow for interested parties to ask for a higher level of assessment for a Class EA project if they feel that outstanding issues have not been adequately addressed by Hydro One.
-This is referred to as a Part II Order request.
-Such requests must be addressed in writing to the Minister of the Environment and Climate Change, as well as the Director of the Environmental Approvals Branch (EAB) of the MOECC, and received no later than 4:30 pm on Friday February 10, 2017, at the following addresses:
+The Ontario EA Act has provisions that allow interested parties to ask for a higher level of assessment for a Class EA project if they felt that outstanding issues had not been adequately addressed.
+This is referred to as a Part II Order request, which was to be addressed in writing to the Minister of the Environment and Climate Change, and the Director of the Environmental Approvals Branch (EAB) of the MOECC, and received no later than 4:30 pm on Friday February 10, 2017.